bartbutenaers/node-red-contrib-onvif-nodes/README.md

 ## Config node
 The config node contains all information required to connect to an Onvif device:
 + IP address: When you don't know the IP address of your Onvif nodes, please see the Discovery node above.
++ Port: When you don't know the IP address of your Onvif nodes, please see the Discovery node above.
+If no port number visible, use port ```80``` by default.
 + Username: Optional but highly advised to secure your camera by username/password credentials.
 + Password: Optional but highly advised to secure your camera by username/password credentials.